 Why?
-Because the malware, believed to be controlled by hackers linked to Russia, could block web traffic, collect information transmitted through home and office devices, and disable the devices completely, effectively shutting down Internet connections.
+Because the malware, believed to be controlled by hackers linked to Russia, could block web traffic, collect information transmitted through the home and office devices, and disable the devices completely, effectively shutting down Internet connections.

 So far, more than 500,000 devices in 54 countries have been infected by the malware, affecting products made by companies like Linksys, MikroTik, Netgear, and TP-Link.
 Again, this mostly applies to consumer-grade residential routers and firewalls, not stronger and more secure business-class firewalls and routers.